bfgnet/Universal-Installation-PHP/README.md

 How to use
 ----------

-Puede personalizar su script de instalación editando el archivo <b>setting.xml</b>
+You can customize your installation by editing the script file <b>setting.xml</b>
 <pre>
 &lt;?xml version="1.0" encoding="UTF-8"?&gt;
 &lt;install&gt;